-Depreciation as an allocation concept

-As explained in Chapter 3, depreciation is the allocation of the cost of a plant asset to expense over its useful (service) life in a rational and systematic manner.
-Cost allocation provides for the proper matching of expenses with revenues in accordance with the matching principle (see Illustration 13-5).
+Depreciation as an allocation concept As explained in Chapter 3, depreciation is the allocation of the cost of a plant asset to expense over its useful (service) life in a rational and systematic manner.
+Cost allocation provides for the proper matching of expenses with revenues in accordance with the matching principle (see Illustration 12-5).

 Remember that depreciation is the allocation of cost over the useful life of an asset.
 It is not a measure of value.
 Depreciation is a process of cost allocation, not a process of asset valuation.
 The change in an asset's market value is not measured during ownership because plant assets are not held for resale.
-So the book value (cost less accumulated depreciation) of a plant asset may be quite different from its market value.
+So, the book value (cost less accumulated depreciation) of a plant asset may be quite different from its market value.

-Depreciation applies to three classes of plant assets: (1) land improvements (2) buildings, and (3) equipment.
-Each asset in these classes is considered to be a depreciable asset.
+Depreciation applies to three classes of plant assets: land improvements, buildings, and equipment.
+Each asset in these classes is considered to be a de-preciable asset.
 Why?
-Because the usefulness to the company and the revenue-producing ability of each asset will decline over the asset's useful life.
+Because the usefulness to the company and revenue-producing ability of each asset will decline over the asset's useful life.
 Depreciation does not apply to land because its usefulness and revenue-producing ability generally remain intact over time.
 In fact, in many cases, the usefulness of land is greater over time because of the scarcity of good land sites.
-Thus land is not a depreciable asset.
+Thus, land is not a depreciable asset.

-During a depreciable asset's useful life, its revenue-producing ability will decline because of wear and tear.
+During a depreciable asset's useful life its revenue-producing ability will decline because of wear and tear.
 A delivery truck that has been driven 100,000 miles will be less useful to a company than one driven only 800 miles.
 Trucks and planes exposed to snow and salt will deteriorate faster than equipment that is not exposed to these elements.

-Revenue-producing ability also may decline because of obsolescence.
+Revenue-producing ability may also decline because of obsolescence.
 Obsolescence is the process of becoming out of date before the asset physically wears out.
 Major airlines were rerouted from Chicago's Midway Airport to Chicago-O'Hare International Airport because Midway's runways were too short for jumbo jets, for example.

 It is important to understand that recognizing depreciation on an asset does not result in an accumulation of cash for replacement of the asset.
 The balance in Accumulated Depreciation represents the total cost that has been charged to expense.
 It is not a cash fund.
-However, not recognizing depreciation will lead to overvaluating the asset and thus misrepresenting the financial picture of the hospitality company.
-Therefore, it is important that depreciation is recognized properly.